-As a result of MAR, bond issuers on Oslo Børs will be subject to the regulations on primary insiders, which will entail a significant change compared with the situation today.
+Upon the entry into force of MAR in Norway, the rules on primary insiders will be extended to apply to all issuers on Oslo Børs.
+This will lead to a significant change compared to the situation today.
 When MAR enters into force, primary insiders and their close associates will be subject to the requirement to submit notifications of transactions in financial instruments to the issuer and the Financial Supervisory Authority of Norway.
-Issuers are obliged under MAR to inform their primary insiders of their obligations as a result of being primary insiders.
-Primary insiders shall further notify the persons closely associated with them of their obligations pursuant to MAR article 19 in writing and shall keep a copy of this notification.
+Issuers are further obliged under MAR to inform their primary insiders of their obligations as a result of being primary insiders.
+Primary insiders shall notify the persons closely associated with them of their obligations pursuant to MAR article 19 in writing and shall keep a copy of this notification.